wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getnetworkid.md

 ---
-title: ont:getnetworkid \[WebSocket\]
+title: getnetworkid - Ontology
-description: Fetch the network ID.
+description: Example code for the getnetworkid ws method. Сomplete guide on how to use getnetworkid ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters